Al-Qaeda in the Arabian Peninsula: 2009–2010: Early years

-AQAP was formed in January 2009 in a merger of al-Qaeda in Yemen and al-Qaeda in Saudi Arabia.
+AQAP was formed in January 2009 in a merger of Al-Qaeda in Yemen and Al-Qaeda in Saudi Arabia.
 During this time, the group had no more than "a few hundred" members and mostly relied upon insurgent and terrorist tactics to target "Western interests" and "Yemeni security and intelligence forces."
 AQAP's first notable attacks were a string of suicide bombings in March 2009 targeting South Korean nationals.
-In August 2009, AQAP suicide bomber Abdullah al-Asiri attempted to assassinate Saudi prince Muhammad bin Nayef at a Ramadan gathering in his home in Jeddah.
+In August 2009, AQAP suicide bomber Abdullah Al-Asiri attempted to assassinate Saudi prince Muhammad bin Nayef at a Ramadan gathering in his home in Jeddah.
 Though the attack failed in killing bin Nayef, it provided AQAP with a demonstration of its ability to conduct high-profile attacks outside of Yemen.
-The group eventually received widespread notoriety in December 2009 when they claimed responsibility for an attack in which Nigerian suicide bomber Umar Farouk Abdulmutallab attempted to detonate explosives in his underwear abroad Northwest Airlines Flight 253 while it was landing in Detroit, Michigan.
+The group eventually received widespread notoriety in December 2009 when they claimed responsibility for an attack in which Nigerian suicide bomber Umar Farouk Abdulmutallab attempted to detonate explosives in his underwear aboard Northwest Airlines Flight 253 while it was landing in Detroit, Michigan.
 The two high-profile attacks prompted the United States to take an increased interest in Yemen's security, increasing the aid granted to the country to $150 million the next year.

 AQAP made significant gains locally in 2010.
-Profiting off of outrage from a U.S. drone strike in May 2010 which killed government official Jaber Ali al-Shabwani, AQAP launched a large series of attacks and assassinations' against security forces in Abyan, Hadramawt, Shabwah, Marib, Lahj and Aden governorates throughout spring 2010.
+Profiting off of outrage from a U.S. drone strike in May 2010 which killed government official Jaber Ali Al-Shabwani, AQAP launched a large series of attacks and assassinations' against security forces in Abyan, Hadramawt, Shabwah, Marib, Lahj and Aden governorates throughout spring 2010.
 The campaign intensified through the summer, with AQAP killing 53 Yemeni soldiers between May and August 2010 according to the government.
 On 20 September 2010, the Yemeni government launched an offensive in the town of Huta, Shabwah, where 80 to 100 AQAP militants were reportedly in control.
 The Yemeni government ended the siege four days later, with 5 AQAP members killed and 32 detained in total.
 By late 2010, the group had claimed 49 attacks in the country.
 In November 2010, AQAP claimed responsibility for two bombings against Houthi supporters which altogether killed 18 people and injured 38, raising fears of a sectarian war.

 AQAP maintained their targeting of foreign interests in Yemen.
 On 26 April 2010, the group attempted to assassinate the UK ambassador to Yemen, Timothy Torlot, in Sana'a through a suicide bombing.
 Torlot was unhurt, but 3 others were injured in the attack.
 AQAP attempted again to kill a British diplomat, Fionna Gibb, in Sana'a on 6 October 2010 through an RPG attack, though Gibb was unharmed.
 On 29 October 2010, British and Emirati authorities uncovered an elaborate AQAP bomb plot meant to target the United States.
 The attack would have had two cargo aircraft fly into the U.S. carrying the bombs and eventually exploding mid-air.